 By Car: From A35 at Bridport take West Bay Road at the Crown Inn roundabout.
 You will need to park in one of the numerous pay and display carparks all around West Bay.
 The gates to Sladers Yard are on West Bay Road straight over the mini roundabout, on the right just after George Street.
 If you come to the fishing tackle shop, Samways the fishmonger or the harbour you have passed us.
 Tel: 01308 459511

-By Train: Trains run regularly from London Waterloo to Dorchester South on the Weymouth line.
-Then you can either take a taxi (approx. 30 mins) to Sladers Yard or come by bus as follows:
+By Train: Trains run regularly from London Waterloo to Dorchester South on the Weymouth line from where you can take a taxi (approx. 30 mins) to Sladers Yard.
+If you are coming by bus, continue on the train to Weymouth as follows:

 Sladers Yard accepts bank transfers, cards, cheques and cash.
 For larger amounts cheques need to clear before we can release the artworks.